Skip to main content

 For information about responsible dog ownership barking dogs or to discover off-leash dog exercise areas in your local suburb and more.

-As a dog owner, you have the responsibility to look after you pet’s basic welfare needs.
+As a dog owner, you have the responsibility to look after your pet’s basic welfare needs.
 Your dog will need an appropriate balanced diet, clean, cool water at all times, adequate shelter for all weather conditions, veterinary care, socialisation, training and exercise.

 As well as providing an opportunity for socialisation, training is also important as it helps develop basic good manners and can strengthen the bond between you and your puppy.